hemasreeuvs/Data-Analysis_Store-Analysis/README.md

 # Data-Analysis_Store-Analysis

-**In this data analysis we are majorly focusing on the above questions**
+**In this data analysis we are majorly focusing on the  below questions**

 1. Compare the sales and orders using single chart
 2. Which month got the highest sales and orders?